NBISweden/module-data-publication-dm-practices/_episodes/01-introduction.md

 objectives:
 - "Explain why data should be publicly available."
 - "Explain different types of repositories and how to find a suitable one."
-- "Explore the Repository Wizard at EBI"
 keypoints:
 - "Benefits of sharing data are several e.g. reproducibility purposes, follow the Open Science directive, meet requirement from publishers."
 - "If possible, use a domain-specific repository since it has maximum reach in the research community."
-- "[The EBI Repository Wizard](https://www.ebi.ac.uk/submission/) can help you find a suitable repository for your data."
+- "[The EBI Repository Wizard](https://www.ebi.ac.uk/submission/) can help you find a suitable repository for your life science data."
 - "If you ever are stuck, contact us data stewards at NBIS by sending an email to **[data@nbis.se](mailto:data@nbis.se)** or ask for a consultation via **[our homepage](https://nbis.se/support/supportform/index.php?form=consultation)**."
 ---
 ## Why submit your datasets to a repository?